Guruvishnukurra/mind-bloom-compass-wellbeing/README.md

 ## Sound Files

-This project includes all necessary sound files for meditation and ambient sounds in the `public/sounds` directory:
+This project automatically downloads all necessary sound files for meditation and ambient sounds during the build process:

 - Ambient sounds: rain.mp3, birds.mp3, night.mp3, ocean-waves.mp3, forest.mp3, stream.mp3, chimes.mp3, bells.mp3
 - Meditation bell: meditation-bell.mp3

-These files are included in the repository, so users don't need to download them separately.
+The sound files are downloaded when you run `npm run dev` or `npm run build`, so users don't need to download them separately.
+If the download fails, fallback sound files are created automatically.

 You can check if all required sound files are present with: